-11.7.B Cell Phone Use
+11.6.B Cell Phone Use

-11.7.B.1 Cell phones are permitted within the solar car.
-Any use of a cell phone in the car will need to be on a hands-free basis.
+11.6.B.1 Cell phones are permitted within the solar car.
+Any use of a cell phone by the solar car driver will need to be on a hands-free basis.
 Use of cell phone must comply with all local laws pertaining to cell phone use within a vehicle.
 Any cell phone must be fixed in position (i.e. not loose within the driver compartment).

-11.7.B.2 See 12.4 for cell phone use as a primary communications device during FSGP
+11.6.B.2 See 12.5 for cell phone use on FSGP

-11.7.C Solar Vehicle Driver Communication
+11.6.C Solar Vehicle Driver Communication

-For both single and multi-occupant vehicles, the driver of the solar car must be in communication with the team's timers and pit.
+For both Single and Multi-Occupant vehicles, the driver of the solar car must be in communication with the team's timers and pit area.